Cacti/plugin_thold/README.md

 * issue#277: When finding data sources to template, string vs array error occurs if templates are found

+* issue#278: When creating new thresholds, created count generates errors

 --- 1.2.0 ---

 * feature: Add Acknowledgment support to thold